 3. There is THC in male plants

-It is a myth that there is no THC in male marijuana plants.
+It is a myth that there is no THC in male cannabis plants.
 The plants themselves do not produce huge buds great for smoking, but they are covered in trichomes.
 Some growers use their male plants the same way that they might use the sugar leaves of their female plants.
 They can be used to make hash and other concentrates.
 They can also be used to make edibles or cannabutter, because the THC will dissolve!

 4. Companion planting

-You might be familiar with the concept of companion planting within your marijuana garden.
-But did you know that male marijuana plants can be great companions for other plants in your garden?
+You might be familiar with the concept of companion planting within your cannabis garden.
+But did you know that male cannabis plants can be great companions for other plants in your garden?
 Cannabis is full of terpenes, meaning it has a really fragrant nature.
 There are a lot of pests who are repelled by these aromas, and so male plants can protect your potatoes or other vegetables from pests.

 5. Make juice!

 The cannabinoids are still plentiful in male plants, which means that as well as edibles and concentrates you can also juice them.
 There are many benefits to juicing cannabis and drinking its raw juice.
-For those who are using marijuana medically, this is also a great way to enhance its medicinal power.
+For those who are using cannabis medically, this is also a great way to enhance its medicinal power.
 For everyone else, this is a great way to turn cannabis into a superfood!

 It’s important to make sure no pollen reaches your female plants, but male plants are really good to keep around.
 This is especially true if you really want to start experimenting with genetics!
 So before you throw away your male plants, take this advice and be creative!